 When you trust the care of your loved one to a nursing home, you expect only the best care to be provided.
 Some long-term care facilities provide just that, but sadly, not all of them supply optimal care for all of their residents.
-In fact, the National Center on Elder Abuse (NCEA) reports that 95% of nursing home residents they interviewed had experienced neglect or witnessed another resident be neglected.
+In fact, the National Council on Aging (NCOA) reports that 10% of Americans over the age of 60 have experienced one or more forms of elder abuse.

 When residents aren’t being neglected, staff is typically more focused on other health problems that might seem more pressing than dental hygiene.
 Even if patients have dental insurance or complain of pain, many staff members at nursing homes are not prepared to address dental health problems.
 But in the elderly, poor dental health can cause a quick decline in overall health.